romainx/back2code/content/post/2020/linux_startup_files.md

 - `TEST_BASHRC` is set by `/etc/bash.bashrc`

 {{< admonition type=note >}}
 Those files are system-wide files, they can be completed by user's own startup files `~/.profile` and `~/.bashrc`.
+`/etc/profile` is the main script but fragment of startup files can be put in `/etc/profile.d` to be executed.
 {{< /admonition >}}

 ```Dockerfile